galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

 ## Test the image

-Before we go pushing our container to the cloud, we should give it a local test run to ensure that it's working correctly on our development machine.
-Have a play and see how our little web app works!
+Before we push our container to the cloud, we should give it a local test run to ensure that it's working correctly on our development machine.
+Have a play and see how our little web app `works!`

 > <hands-on-title></hands-on-title>
 > ```sh